webforj/webforj-documentation/docs/components/google_charts.md

 />

-## Chart Types
+## Chart types

 The `GoogleChart` addon offers a comprehensive array of chart types to suit various data visualization requirements.
 Selecting the appropriate chart type is essential for effectively communicating the data's story.

-For more information on the different Chart Types available, see **[this article](./chart_types.md)**.
+See the gallery below for examples of common charts that can be used in a webforJ app.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=addondemos.chartdemos.ChartGalleryDemo'